-In recent years equity-based awards to our named executive officers have generally been granted in the form of options to purchase shares of our common stock and restricted stock units (or "RSUs").
-Typically, each named executive officer receives a grant of RSUs and/or a stock option upon joining our company.
-The initial awards of stock options generally vest over four years of service, with 25% vesting after one year of service and the remainder vesting in equal monthly installments over the next three years.
+In recent years equity-based awards to our named executive officers have generally been granted in the form of restricted stock units (or "RSUs").
+Typically, each named executive officer receives a grant of RSUs upon joining our company.
 The initial awards of RSUs generally vest over four years, with 25% vesting after one year of service and the remainder vesting in equal quarterly installments over the next three years.